 Check out our video tutorial on best practices for using pop-ups:

 Easy User Experience WordPress Theme: Adorn - Minimal WooCommerce Theme

 Rather than immediately putting your potential customers off with clunky data captures, choosing a theme which cleanly presents content in an immediately digestible format is far more likely to appeal to Gen Z. Adding an option to sign up for a newsletter without blocking the user experience can be a good compromise.

 Despite wanting to remove barriers to a streamlined user experience, Gen Z are willing to trade some of their personal information to gain a more personalized user experience.
 In fact, 67% of Millenials and Gen Z expect offers that are personalized to them—a full 16% higher than Gen X (those born between 1961 and 1981).

 You can appeal to this need for personal content by installing free plugins like Advanced Personalization.
 It’s super easy to use and doesn’t require any coding skills to do so.

 6. Mobile, Mobile, Mobile

+A key aspect to know what is Generation Z is to understand their attachment to mobile phones.
 Although research suggests that Gen Z enjoy visiting physical stores, they are savvy customers, and 67% say they will search for products online before they make a purchase.
 What’s more, 6 in 10 Gen Zs have purchased on their mobile within the last month.